uxlfoundation/oneAPI-spec/README.rst

 This repo contains the sources for the `oneAPI Specification`_.

-For the latest build from master repo, see `this
+For the latest build from master branch, see `this
 <http://staging.spec.oneapi.com.s3-website-us-west-2.amazonaws.com/exclude/ci/branches/refs/heads/master/versions/latest/index.html>`__.

 For more information about oneAPI, see `oneapi.com